roygomel/EllipsoidalAmplitudes/README.md

 Function description:
 Aell_PH derives the ellipsoidal-semi-amplitudes of the first three harmonics.

 Inputs:
-teff - effective temperature of the primary star, logg - surface gravity of the primary star, f - Roche-lobe filling factor of the primary, i - orbital inclination, q - binary mass ratio, band - observing band.
+teff - effective temperature of the primary star
+logg - surface gravity of the primary star
+f - Roche-lobe filling factor of the primary
+i - orbital inclination
+q - binary mass ratio
+band - observing band.

 Outputs:
 coeffA - semi-amplitudes of the first three harmonics (a1c, a2c, a3c).